wiebe-vandendriessche/AIBoMGen/README.md

      - Trained model.
      - Training metrics.
      - Logs.
-     - AIBoM (JSON file).
+     - Signed In-toto `.link` file with hashes of artifacts.
-     - AIBoM signature.
+     - Signed CycloneDX BOM `.json` with reference to In-toto `.link` file.

 6. **Share AIBoM**:
-   - The developer shares the AIBoM and its signature with the AI users of his model, along with the public key for verification.
+   - The developer shares the AIBoM (and `.link` file) with the AI users of their model (along with the public key for verification).

 ---